uoy-cs-eng2/mdbook-practicals/src/practicals/intro-micronaut/06-testing.md

 ## Creating the declarative HTTP client

-In order to test all the steps that a real requests would go through, our tests will send HTTP requests to our application, instead of directly calling the methods of the controller.
+In order to test all the steps that real requests would go through, our tests will send HTTP requests to our application, instead of directly calling the methods of the controller.
 To simplify that task, we will use the [declarative HTTP client support](https://docs.micronaut.io/4.7.11/guide/#clientAnnotation) in Micronaut.

 Within the `test` folder (which should have all the code for our tests, so we do not unnecessarily bundle it with a regular release), create a `resources` subpackage within `uk.ac.york.cs.eng2.lab1.books`.